RUCAIBox/RecSysDatasets/conversion_tools/usage/criteo.md

 pip install -r requirements.txt
 ```

-2.Download the CRITEO Dataset and extract the dataset file.
+2.Download the criteo Dataset and extract the dataset file.

 (If you have already done this, please move to the step 3.)